Geometric-Topological Perception and Motion Prior for Real-Time Satellite Video Object Tracking: Introduction

-Despite the remarkable success of modern trackers in natural scenes, extending them directly to satellite videos reveals significant performance degradation.
+Despite the remarkable success of modern trackers in natural scenes, their direct transfer to SVOT reveals a fundamental conceptual misalignment.
 Compared to standard sequences, SVs present far more extreme and unique challenges, as visually demonstrated by the representative scenarios and targets in Fig.~\ref{fig:challenges}.
-First, targets captured by spaceborne sensors are typically tiny, often occupying only a few dozen pixels~\cite{wen2025fanet,wen2026d3rdetr}.
-As shown in Fig.~\ref{fig:challenges}\subref{fig:challenge1}, this miniature scale leads to severe feature blurring and a profound lack of texture information within the cropped template region, making it difficult for conventional appearance-level correlation mechanisms to reliably distinguish the target from complex backgrounds.
-Second, as depicted in Fig.~\ref{fig:challenges}\subref{fig:challenge2}, targets such as planes undergo arbitrary rotations during movement, which traditional appearance-based matching struggles to capture dynamically.
-Third, due to the top-down viewing angle, many satellite targets exhibit large aspect ratios changes.
-Consequently, traditional horizontal axis-aligned bounding boxes fail to tightly enclose these objects.
-As illustrated in Fig.~\ref{fig:challenges}\subref{fig:challenge3}, non-linearly moving trains undergo significant aspect ratio changes, while horizontal annotations lead to massive background pixels being allocated high weights during label assignment (as shown in the heatmap on the right).
-This injects severe false alarms that disrupt centerness estimations and fundamentally degrade boundary regression.
-Fourth, satellite imagery inevitably involves severe background clutter and occlusions caused by dense cloud cover, building shadows, and bridges.
-As demonstrated in Fig.~\ref{fig:challenges}\subref{fig:challenge4}, when the ship is fully occluded by a bridge, appearance-based trackers lose effective visual cues and quickly accumulate localization errors, ultimately leading to severe and irreversible tracking drift.
+At the micro-level, satellite targets typically occupy only a few dozen pixels~\cite{wen2025fanet,wen2026d3rdetr}, leading to texture scarcity and blurred boundaries and completely stripping away reliable appearance cues, as shown in Fig.~\ref{fig:challenges}\subref{fig:challenge1}.
+Compounded by the inherent top-down perspective, targets frequently undergo arbitrary rotations during movement, as illustrated in Fig.~\ref{fig:challenges}\subref{fig:challenge2}, causing traditional spatial-aligned convolutions to severely struggle in achieving high-correlation feature matching.
+At the macro-level, besides rotating scenes, targets like multi-carriage trains act as non-rigid objects when navigating curved tracks, undergoing severe non-linear structural deformations.
+Consequently, traditional horizontal axis-aligned bounding boxes fail to tightly enclose these objects, which is evident in Fig.~\ref{fig:challenges}\subref{fig:challenge3}.
+When combined with standard centrally-symmetric label assignment, massive background pixels are inevitably allocated high positive weights (as shown in the heatmap on the right), injecting severe false alarms that disrupt boundary regression.
+These challenges can be fundamentally attributed to the mismatch between rigid spatial appearance modeling and the dynamic, structure-varying nature of targets in satellite videos.